Lyd-W/beckminster-crest/README.md

 ### Typography

-The two chosen font families for the Beckminster Crest website are [Playfair Display](https://fonts.google.com/specimen/Playfair+Display "Google Fonts | Playfair Display") for headings, it has a formal, business like style and it would also be suitable for other school branding, such as for letter headings.
+The two chosen font families for the Beckminster Crest website are [Playfair Display](https://fonts.google.com/specimen/Playfair+Display "Google Fonts | Playfair Display") for headings, it has a formal, business-like style and it would also be suitable for other school branding, such as for letter headings.
 The second chosen font family is [PT Sans](https://fonts.google.com/specimen/PT+Sans "Google Fonts | PT Sans"), it is a softer, more rounded font style making it easier to read bigger bodies of text.
 By using font families that the school could adapt, it would reinforce the brand identity and keep a consistent image.

 ### Colour Scheme